 If you have reason to believe that your family member’s will is not legal, you can contest it in court with the help of a lawyer.
 For example, you likely want to challenge the will if you don’t think your loved one didn’t have the right mental capacity when the will was created.
 It may also be necessary to contest the will if you think your family member was influenced by another person when writing the will.

 Another reason why you may want to challenge the will is if you don’t think you are getting your fair share.
 For example, if your parent passed away and your other siblings are getting much more than you, it may be time to get a lawyer involved.

 Disputes may arise when the deceased left behind two families.
 Generally, prenup agreements would clearly define how the assets of the partners should be allocated.
-However, if this is unclear in the documents, you may need to hire an estate litigation appeals lawyer in Montgomery County, PA to help divide the assets between the two spouses and children from both marriages.
+However, if this is unclear in the documents, you may need to hire a Montgomery County estate litigation appeals lawyer to help divide the assets between the two spouses and children from both marriages.

 If you’re the beneficiary of a trust, it may be necessary to seek litigation in certain circumstances.
 For instance, if you believe that the terms of the trust are worded incorrectly or the trust no longer can fulfill its purpose, you may want the court to amend them.
 It is also best to seek legal assistance if you think that trustees or fiduciaries acted against the duties assigned to them.

 A Montgomery County, PA estate litigation appeals lawyer knows that one of the most common reasons for contesting a decedent’s estate stems from miscommunication or lack of communication between the person who has died and their family regarding what his or her plans for distributing their estate were.